 15.1.8 Cancellation of Registration Transactions

 (1) The CR will send a cancellation notice using the 814_08, Cancel Request.
-ERCOT will accept cancellations until the Retail Business Day preceding the move in, move out or switch scheduled date.
+ERCOT will accept cancellations through the day preceding the move in, move out or switch scheduled date.
+ERCOT will reject any 814_08 transaction received on the scheduled move in, move out or switch date, as well as cancellation requests on orders that were scheduled in the past.

 (2) If the cancellation does not pass validation, ERCOT will reply to the CR within two Retail Business Hours with a rejection of the cancellation notice using the 814_09, Cancel Response, with the exception of a cancellation that is invalid because of “Item or Service Not Established.”
 In the case of “Item or Service Not Established,” ERCOT will hold the cancellation request and continue to retry the request at regular intervals for 48 hours counting only hours on Retail Business Days, but not only Business Hours.

 (3) If the cancellation notice is accepted, ERCOT will set the status to “cancel pending” status and notify the TDSP within two Retail Business Hours using the 814_08 transaction.
 If the TDSP accepts the cancel, ERCOT will cancel the transaction and notify the submitting CR using the 814_09 transaction.
 When ERCOT has sent the current CR an 814_06, Loss Notification, the current CR will be sent an 814_08 transaction.
 On a move out to CSA, if ERCOT has sent the 814_22, CSA CR Move In Request, to the CSA CR, the CSA CR will be sent an 814_08 transaction.
 If the TDSP rejects the cancel, ERCOT will reset the status to “in review,” “permit pending,” or “scheduled” as appropriate, and forward the reject to the CR.
-The TDSP will respond using the 814_09 transaction.
+The TDSP will respond within one Retail Business Day using the 814_09 transaction.